How to Select a Different SSL Certificate Domain Validation Email

 To issue an SSL certificate, the Certificate Authority has to validate that the issue request is legitimate and comes from an authorized owner of the domain.
 This process is called domain validation.

 Email-based domain validation is the most common certificate validation mechanism for domain-validated certificate orders.
+If your preferred email is not in the list generated by the Certificate Authority, you can configure an alternative administrative email address to complete validation.

 Note